OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/travis.rst

 Coverage is a tool that shows developers how many lines of their code that are being executed by your current test suite.

-To use this tool, set up an account at the website coveralls.io, and then activate the appropriate github repo for coverage results.
+To use this tool, set up an account at the website `coveralls.io <https://coveralls.io>`_, login using your Github credentials, and then activate the appropriate github repo for coverage results.
 This sets up the site to receive results.
-The other side is taken care of in your .travis.yml file, as I will show in OpenMDAO's example:
+The other side of the equation is taken care of in your .travis.yml file, as I will show here using OpenMDAO's example:

 .. code-block:: python